post-self/post-self.ink/content/stories/opportunity-paralysis.md

 "Cheers to that.
 Hey, look.
 Jesus Croissant."
 She laughs.
 "Want to check it out?"

 Jesus Croissant is sterile, blank, modern.
-Here, at last, I see the too-flat planes, the too-simple colors, the suspiciously repeating patterns of flecks on the formica counters.
+Here, at last, I see the too-flat planes, the too-simple colors, the suspiciously repeating patterns of flecks on the Formica counters.
 It makes me realize just how high quality a sim Old Town Square is.
 At least the coffee's okay, though croissants are weirdly absent from their menu.

 For the rest of the day, we continue on down the road, hunting for other Jesus-themed coffees and snacks.
 My teaches me how to play with my sensorium, to turn up and down my sense of smell, my sense of fullness and hunger, even, when a passer-by bumps into me, the collision algorithms that govern how close to me others can get to me before bouncing off.